 Agave nectar, on the other hand, consists of 75-90 percent fructose.
 That’s compared to just 50 percent for table sugar and 55 percent for the often-criticized high fructose corn syrup.

 Although glucose and fructose look very similar, they have completely different effects in the body.
-Unfortunately, fructose is thought to be many health problems including:
+Unfortunately, fructose is thought to be

 - high triglycerides

 Unlike other types of sugar, fructose is processed by the liver.
 Consuming too much fructose at once can overwhelm the liver and cause it to produce dangerous triglycerides.
 High fructose foods are thought to lead to belly fat, which is bad for your overall heart health.